Welcome (film series): Welcome Back (2015 film)

 There, Ajju and Dr. Ghunguroo try to convince Honey that he no longer loves Ranjana and that Babita is his true love.
 Meanwhile, Uday and Majnu try to kill Ajju, but are frightened at the graveyard in a ghost act planned by Dr. Ghunguroo, Ajju and Ranjana.
 Unbeknownst to all of them, their activities have been recorded by closed-circuit television, causing Wanted Bhai and Honey to plan to finish them off.
 However, in a hilarious climax scene, Honey is kidnapped by all of them and they escape towards the desert where they are chased by Wanted Bhai.
 In the midst of saving himself, Dr. Ghunguroo pushes Wanted Bhai, causing him to faint.
 Meanwhile, a group of camels heavily march there.
 Ajju is successful in saving Wanted Bhai from the stampede of camels, and restoring his sight.
 Wanted Bhai himself, as a form of gratitude, arranges the marriage of Ajju with Ranjana, calling Ajju his 'second son'.

+Welcome to the Jungle

-Welcome to the Jungle (TBA)
+Welcome to the Jungle was scheduled for release date in 26 December 2025.

-After the success of two films, makers are planning a third part of this franchise.
-Reportedly it has been titled Welcome to the Jungle.
-Producer Firoz Nadiadwala said it won't take that much time to made the second film after first.
-It will be on floor less than a year.

-In 2018, it was reported that the third film will go on floors soon with a new director helming the film.
+The announced cast consisted of Akshay Kumar, Suniel Shetty, Paresh Rawal, Johnny Lever, Rajpal Yadav, Arshad Warsi, Tusshar Kapoor, Shreyas Talpade, Aftab Shivdasani, Jackie Shroff, Daler Mehndi, Mika Singh, Raveena Tandon, Lara Dutta, Jacqueline Fernandez, and Disha Patani.

+The first schedule of the shoot was completed in May 2024.
+As more schedules were planned, and with VFX work in post-production expected, the release date was pushed to 2025.

+In August 2024, director Ahmed Khan said that 70% of the shoot was complete, and the international shoot schedule in UAE was planned for October.